superbrown/tag-based-logger/README.md

 For example:

 	log.warn("No connections available.", e, "CONNECTION_POOL", "NOTIFY_ADMIN");

 In this example, CONNECTION_POOL and NOTIFY_ADMIN are tags.
+The log entry generated might look something like this:

+	2015-05-05 08:34:12 WARN [[CONNECTION_POOL][NOTIFY_ADMIN]] No connections available.

 The only implementation so far is a wrapper for log4j.
 The API is similar to log4j, just having optional arguments to designate tags (as above).
 Also, logger constructors take 0..n tags as initialization arguments, designating tags to be applied (at a minimum) to each log entry the logger makes.

-Under the covers the tags map to standard log4j loggers.
-(Think of this as having the ability to log to multiple loggers at once.)
-Since multiple loggers can map to the same appender, it's not uncommon for an entry's tags to be handled by the same appender.
-In a case like this, the appender will make a single entry (rather than multiple) and the tags will appear consolidated.

 For example: